dlang-community/D-YAML/docsrc/tutorials/getting_started.rst

 This will serve as input for our example.

 Now we need to parse it.
-Create a file called "main.d".
+Create a file called ``main.d``.
 Paste following code into the file:

 .. code-block:: d